If you believe the ads, every kid needs a daily Flintstones or gummy bear vitamin. But is it true?

 - Vitamin Bs.
 The family of B vitamins -- B2, B3, B6, and B12 -- aid metabolism, energy production, and healthy circulatory and nervous systems.
 Good sources include meat, chicken, fish, nuts, eggs, milk, cheese, beans, and soybeans.

-- Vitamin C promotes healthy muscles, connective tissue, and skin.
+- promotes healthy muscles, connective tissue, and skin.
 Good sources include citrus fruit, strawberries, kiwi, tomatoes, and green vegetables like broccoli.

-- Vitamin D promotes bone and tooth formation and helps the body absorb calcium.
+- promotes bone and tooth formation and helps the body absorb calcium.
 Good sources include milk and fatty fish like salmon and mackerel.
 The best source of vitamin D is sunlight.

 - Calcium helps build strong bones as a child grows.
 Good sources include milk, cheese, yogurt, tofu, and calcium-fortified orange juice.